ashryaagr/Fairness.jl/docs/src/datasets.md

 # Fairness Datasets

-To make it easy to try algorithms and metrics on various datasets, Fairness shall be providing with the popular fairness datasets.
+To make it easy to try algorithms and metrics on various datasets, Fairness.jl provides you with the popular fairness datasets.

 These datasets can be easily accesses using macros.